damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 Route, if the server returns a 401.
 This is an Angular route.
 HTTP 401

+### iss_validation_off

+Make it possible to turn the iss validation off per configuration.
+You should not turn this off!

+default value : 'false'

 ### auto_userinfo

 default value : 'true'